 - Clerical and Administrative Workers (76 local workers or 11.0%)

-In comparison, the Electricity, Gas, Water and Waste Services workforce within City of Albany employed 35.1% as Technicians and Trades Workers; % as Community and Personal Service Workers; and 12.2% as Clerical and Administrative Workers.
+In comparison, the Electricity, Gas, Water and Waste Services workforce in the City of Albany employed 35.1% as Technicians and Trades Workers; 0% as Community and Personal Service Workers and 12.2% as Clerical and Administrative Workers.

-The major differences between the jobs held by the Other Services workforce in the City of Albany and the Electricity, Gas, Water and Waste Services workforce were:
+The major differences between the jobs held by the Other Services workforce in the City of Albany and Electricity, Gas, Water and Waste Services were:

-The largest changes in the jobs held by the Other Services in the City of Albany workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the Other Services workforce in the City of Albany between 2011 and 2016 were those employed as: